 Two separate fishing trails (500 feet and 200 feet) were developed on Clinch Mountain WMA.

 Mobility impaired individuals may use electric or manual mobility devices (wheelchairs or other devices) designed for indoor or outdoor use.
 There are no physical barriers to prevent access by wheeled device and some slopes and distances may exceed ADA requirements.
 Only electric-powered or manual devices are allowed and must be less than 54 inches wide.

-For more information on barrier-free access at DGIF lands and facilities visit our website.
+For more information on barrier-free access at DWR lands and facilities visit our website.